jaspotsangbam/dotCMS-K8/README.md

-# 2018BootcampK8sDemo
+# dotCMS Kubernetes Demo
-2018 Bootcamp Kubernetes Demo Artifacts
+dotCMS Kubernetes Demo Artifacts

 ## Prerequisites ##
 1. Have a Google Cloud Platform Account with ability to start up at least 12 cpus in the us-central1-c location (or custom location if you are modifying scripts).
 This needs to be enabled or you need to reduce the number of instances specified in the setup-01-create-cluster.sh file.